-If the violator is not cooperative or does not make reasonable progress towards compliance within a Board-determined timeframe, the Board may assess the penalty for every day that the violation is unresolved.
-Once the first year penalty is assessed, violators will have a 3 year period, in which no offenses have occurred, for their offense record to be cleared.
-For the subsequent occurrences the Board may increase the fines up to a maximum fine of \$10,000 per day.
+Once the first penalty is assessed, violators must bring their 4-year average back into compliance with the 1 acre-foot per contiguous acre of water rights owned or controlled, for their offense record to be reset.
+If the violator is not cooperative or does not make reasonable progress toward compliance within a Board-determined timeframe, the Board may assess the penalty for every day that the violation is unresolved.
+For the subsequent occurrences, the Board may increase the fines up to a maximum fine of \$10,000 per day, as authorized by statute in Texas Water Code Chapter 36.102 (b).

-(f) A penalty under this section is in addition to any other penalty provided by the law of this State and may be enforced by complaints filed in a court of competent jurisdiction in Carson County, Texas.

-(g) If the District prevails in any suit to enforce its Rules, the District may, in the same action, recover attorneys' fees, costs for expert witnesses, and other costs incurred by the District before the court.
+- (f) A penalty under this section is in addition to any other penalty provided by the law of this State and may be enforced by complaints filed in a court of competent jurisdiction in Carson County, Texas. - (g) If the District prevails in any suit to enforce its Rules, the District may, in the same action, recover attorneys' fees, costs for expert witnesses, and other costs incurred by the District before the court.
 The amount of the attorneys' fees shall be fixed by the court.